hrosiak/nurex/README.md

 Nurex
 =======
+WebUI to this libary is running here: https://www.isotopea.com/nurex/

 Note: This is work in progress.
 At the moment only basic documentation is available here.
 The rest will come.